 Learn more about Meteorological Seasons.
 For more information on extremes in Irish temperature, visit the Weather Extremes page.

 Climate Change and the Long Term Average (LTA) 1961-1990

 The 1961-1990 LTA or ‘normal’ period is a fixed reference period used for climate change and variability studies.

 Long-Term Stations Annual Average compared with LTA 1961-1990

 Temperature is a key indicator for changes in the climate.
 A long-term average national temperature series for Ireland has been derived using data from the five centennial stations at Valentia, Malin Head, Armagh, Birr* and Dublin.
-The diagram below shows the mean annual temperature anomaly from 1900 to 2010 (this is the difference between the mean annual temperature and the 1961 to 1990 normal value).
+The diagram below shows the mean annual temperature anomaly from 1900 to 2021 (this is the difference between the mean annual temperature and the 1961 to 1990 average value).
 Mean temperatures have varied considerably from year to year.
 Warming periods occurred from the 1930s and 1940s and from the late 1980s to the present time.
 Warming periods since the end of the 20th century have been longer and more frequent.
 The LTA 1961-1990 series is the period used for climate attribution studies worldwide.

 Seasonal (all Stations) compared with LTA 1961-1990

 Data from synoptic stations and climatological stations are available in digital format from 1941 and 1961 respectively.
 From this data, gridded maximum and minimum temperatures have been produced for each month since 1961.
 Gridded data is averaged over the area of Ireland to produce national maximum and minimum values for each month and season.